-6. Statistics on new forms of employment
+5. Statistics on new forms of employment

-• Japan does not have official statistics on the number of workers of new forms of employment.
+• There are no official statistics on the number of workers of new forms of employment in Japan.

-• The current lack of specific laws and regulations regarding new forms of employment limits the government's willingness to keep track of the number of workers in new forms of employment.
+• For now, the lack of specific laws and regulations regarding new forms of employment limits the government's willingness to keep track of the number of workers in new forms of employment.